no-creativity/AnVerGen/README.md

 }
 ```

-You can read the [groovydoc](https://jitpack.io/com/github/no-creativity/AnVerGen/1.0.0/javadoc/) for more usage.
+You can read the [groovydoc](https://jitpack.io/com/github/no-creativity/AnVerGen/1.0.0/javadoc/) for more usages.

 ## Change request